EvickaStudio/KnowunityDownloader/README.md

 - Dark mode available.
 - GUI built with PyQt5.

+## Disclaimer

+Please note that web scraping and downloading content from a website without the owner's permission may be illegal in certain situations.
+However, after reviewing the TOS for Knowunity, I did not find any explicit prohibitions against these actions.
+Additionally, the code does not include any external API keys, authentication mechanisms, nor does it bypass any security measures.
+It only uses publicly available information.
+Read the TOS her: https://knowunity.de/legal/tos

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.